-IntelliJ IDEA allows you to review all changes made to the project sources that match the specified filters.
-To view project history, open the Version Control tool window (Alt+9) and switch to the Log tab.
+You can review all changes made to a project sources that match the specified filters.
+To view project history, open the Log tab of the Git tool window Alt+9.
 It shows all changes committed to all branches and remote repositories:

 In multi-repository projects, the colored stripe on the left indicates which root the selected commit belongs to (each root is marked with its own color).
 Hover the mouse cursor over the colored stripe to invoke a tip that shows the root path:

 Search through the list of commits by entering full commit names or messages or their fragments, revision numbers, or regular expressions.

 Filter the commits by branch or favorite branches, user, date, and folder (or root and folder for multi-root projects).

 Click the Go to Hash/Branch/Tag icon on the toolbar or press Ctrl+F and specify a commit hash, tag or the name of a branch you want to jump to (you will be taken to the latest commit in that branch).